ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/routing.md

 Think of a route "/user/{id}/userDashboard".

 Let's say your **id** is "rootuser/domain".
-If you do not encode the slash in the middle you end up with an
-URL like /user/rootuser/domain/userDashboard.
+If you do not encode the slash in the middle you end up with a URL like /user/rootuser/domain/userDashboard.
 And the this URL does not match the route because of the "/".